JamDeZurik/StarClassification/README.md

 Note that the data is inbalanced.
 There are 584 GALAXY samples, 232 STAR samples, and 184 QSO samples.

 **StarSVC.py**: the python program which I run the classifier.
 In order:
 1. Load the data.
-I sample 1000 of the 100,000 rows for runtime purposes, so more accuracy and less variance can be achieved by increasing this sample.
+I sample 1000 of the 100,000 rows for runtime purposes, so more accuracy and less variance can be achieved by increasing this number.
 2. Perform grid search on SVC with a radial basis function to find the optimal C and gamma parameters.
 3. Run SVC using the optimal parameters.
 4. Display confusion matrix.